meerimcomfci24/student-management-system/README.md

 # Student Management System

-A backend application built with Spring Boot for managing students and courses.
+This is a simple project made with Spring Boot for my OOP assignment.
-The project demonstrates CRUD operations, REST API design, and a layered architecture approach.

 ---

-## Features
+## What this project does

+- Add students
+- View all students
-- Create, update, and delete student records
+- Update student information
-- Retrieve all students or a specific student by ID
+- Delete students
-- View available courses
+- View courses
 - Assign courses to students
-- Global exception handling
-- Clear separation of layers (controller, service, model)

 ---